SEAP Southeast Asia Pilot-1

 Koh Hong, Krabi

-The Koh Hong archipelago is a group of small islands between Krabi and the northern part of Phang Nga Bay, and east of Koh Yao Noi.
-Among the small islets there are many places to stop for a swim or lunch but depths are not ideal for anchoring until close in.
-For day stops best use a light anchor and rope for easy recovery – or better still, pick up one of the public mooring buoys.
+Koh Hong, Krabi is one of a small group of islands between Krabi and the northern part of Phang Nga Bay.
+It lies east of Koh Yao Noi.
+Among the small islets there are many places to stop for a swim or lunch.
+However, depths are not ideal for anchoring until close in.
+For day stops best use a light anchor and rope for easy recovery.
+Better still, pick up one of the public mooring buoys.

 Read more